anandi42/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk part3](figure/part3-1.png)

+We also want to answer the question **"Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?"**
+The answer to this, as shown in the plot, is 206.1698113 steps (rounded to the nearest integer).
+The interval that corresponds to the max steps is 835, or 8:35-8:40 AM.

 ##Imputing missing values
 The original dataset had a missing values, signified by "NA", which we initially ignored.
-First we figure out how many missing values there are:
+First we figure out how many missing values there are.

 ```r
 complete <- complete.cases(activity)